spacetimeengineer/mupy/README.md

 ### Lessons

-- Hardware must be schemaless ; each type should dictate it's own rules.
+- Hardware must be schema-less ; each type should dictate it's own rules.
 - Needed a command-line interface instead of programming in scad.
-Too many parameterizations to handle manually.
+Too many parametrizations to handle manually.
 - Too many parts were required to optimize.
-Universal modularity clause of project rho needed to be abandonded in favor of non-universal garenteed modularity clause since configuration freedom is too invaluable and required for optimization.
-We do not need to lose modularity nessecarily but only require that some parts work with others generally.
+Universal modularity clause of project rho needed to be abandoned in favor of non-universal guaranteed modularity clause since configuration freedom is too invaluable and required for optimization.
+We do not need to lose modularity necessarily but only require that some parts work with others generally.

 ## Project ψ